JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Bevy stores light sources as a big list of objects on the GPU.
 All emissive meshes and directional lights get collected by the CPU, and put in this list.

-When calculating lighting from a light source, Bevy works with specific light _samples_ - not the whole light at once.
+When calculating radiance emitted by a light source, Bevy works with specific light _samples_ - not the whole light at once.
 A `LightSample` uniquely identifies a specific subset of the light source, e.g. a specific point on an emissive mesh.

 ```rust
 struct LightSample {